 Cryotherapy is the controlled destruction of unwanted tissue by the precise application of extreme cold (cryonecrosis).
 Today, cryotherapy is the gold standard for removal of skin lesions in dermatology and aesthetic practices.
 It is found to be effective in treating benign skin lesions and is relatively painless, with no downtime and scaring after healing.

 Although there is slight local pain felt, cryotherapy does not normally require a local anaesthetic, and the procedure itself lasts a matter of seconds; the precise time depends on the thickness and size of the lesion.
 The frozen skin becomes white and takes one to two minutes to thaw back to normal skin temperature.
 The process will be repeated once the skin has thawed.
 After a few days, a scab will form, and this will take one to two weeks to fall off (occasionally a little longer, especially on the legs).
 Usually, the treated area will eventually look normal, although scarring and discolouration is possible, and rarely ulceration, particularly on the lower legs.
 Depending on the nature of the lesion, more than one treatment may be necessary, and this is usually repeated at regular intervals.
+Schedule your skin tags and warts removal appointment today with Nakota Spa in Barrhaven, Ottawa.

 Treatment is provided for the following unwanted benign skin lesions: